 In the shadow of the pyramids, camel owners seek shade for their animals on breaks, in between offering 15-minute rides at a cost of around US $30.
 Even having your photograph taken with one can cost around US $10.
 Though the majority of the camels look healthy and well-cared for, it’s an activity that does not sit well with every traveler.

 We each pay US $11 to join the queue to go inside Khufu’s Pyramid.
 A fairly steep (and slightly scary) descent on a narrow wooden walkway takes us to the inner chamber.
 I’m expecting to be blinded by a dazzling haul of treasures, but the tiny room is airless and threadbare, stripped of its treasures thousands of years ago by opportunistic robbers.
 Thankfully, I don’t suffer from claustrophobia, but the experience is a little anti-climactic.

-I visit the current museum, the Egyptian Museum of Antiquities, an oasis of calm in the heart of the frenetic capital city.
-The red-hued building has a faded colonial charm and houses an incredible 120,000 artefacts.
-For an entrance price of US $12, many of the rare treasures we’d expected to see inside the pyramids are on display here.
-This extends to the pharaohs themselves; many discovered in The Valley of The Kings, the world-renowned royal burial ground on the Nile’s west bank.
+Instead, I visit the current museum, the Egyptian Museum of Antiquities, an oasis of calm in the heart of the frenetic capital city.
+The red-hued building has a faded colonial charm and houses an incredible 120,000 artifacts (though many are in the process of being moved to the Grand Egyptian Museum).
+Many of the rare treasures we’d expected to see inside the pyramids are on display here.
+This extends to the pharaohs themselves, many discovered in The Valley of The Kings, the world-renowned royal burial ground on the Nile’s west bank.

 The somber atmosphere lifts when we move on to the other main draw of the museum, the King Tutankhamun collection.
 He is the most well-known Egyptian pharaoh, despite only ruling for a short while.
 The “boy king" was only nine years old when he became ruler.